Causes Of Family Conflicts And How To Resolve Them

 This act symbolized Jonathon’s acceptance of God’s will in his life.
 He didn’t try to fight for his legacy.
 Instead, he trusted God even though the future wasn’t going to look like what he’d imagined as a boy.

-Jonathon’s story is an excellent example of family drama.
+Jonathon’s story is an excellent example of family conflict.
 Just like him, you’re not called to agree with your family on every issue.
 You can choose to quietly do the right thing and trust that God sees your heart.

-Another reason your family might be experiencing drama is a lack of grace toward one another.
+Another reason your family might be experiencing conflict is a lack of grace toward one another.
 A prime example of this is the story of the prodigal son.
 If you’re not familiar with the story, it’s about a young man who goes to his father, demanding half of his estate.

 He’s asking for the inheritance, essentially wishing for his father’s early death so he can do as he pleases.
 His wise father grants him his request, and the prodigal leaves.